-- (iv) Should a revised appointment due to a Session Out or Leave of Absence result in a teacher no longer being eligible for benefit cost sharing, that teacher will be provided the opportunity to remain on the benefit plans provided they pay both their and the University's premium costs for the duration of the revised appointment. - (v) In the case of a teacher who is not working, should a reconciliation require a repayment of monies overpaid, the teacher will make such payment by way of postdated cheque(s) as reasonably required by the University.
-Conversely, should a reconciliation require payment of wages owing to a teacher who is not working, the University will make payment as soon as reasonable. - (e) All Term employees will then have priority for reappointment to long and short-term programs when positions become available, based on seniority and required qualifications. - (f) Normally, reappointments will be confirmed in writing to the employee in advance of the commencement of term.
+- (f) Normally, reappointments will be confirmed in writing to the employee in advance of the commencement of term.
 Reappointments may be cancelled within the first two (2) weeks of each term if enrollment is insufficient.
 In such cases, the affected Term employee's seniority will be credited with service equivalent to the term that would have been worked, unless other employment of equal or longer duration is offered to compensate for the cancelled appointment.
 Where the affected employee's seniority is credited with service equivalent to the term that would have been worked, this is for the purpose of reappointment priority only and does not confer any other rights or benefits that would accrue if the equivalent time had been worked.
-After the first two (2) weeks, any termination of an appointment will be implemented in accordance with the layoff and/or termination procedures in Article 26 below. - (g) When the substitute for a second language teacher who has been sick for a number of days subsequently replaces the regular instructor for the duration of the program due to continued illness, the substitute will be put on contract, and paid accordingly, retroactive to the first day of subbing.
+After the first two (2) weeks, any termination of an appointment will be implemented in accordance with the layoff and/or termination procedures in Article 26 below. - (g) When a Term Teacher substituting for a Second Language Teacher who has been sick for a number of days subsequently replaces the Teacher for the duration of the program due to continued illness, the substitute will be put on contract, and paid accordingly, retroactive to the first day of subbing.
+[Also see LOU #ELC2 on Substitute Teachers.]